stockparfait/stockparfait/README.md

 The command line public version of the core engine of Stock Parfait, a stock screener and an upcoming Monte Carlo simulator for stock prices.

-This repo is primarily a collection of libraries for acquiring data and building custom analyses.
+This repository is primarily a collection of libraries for acquiring data and building custom analyses.

-The main purpose of this project is to provide libraries and tools for those interested in analyzing stocks, and being able to answer common investor questions for yourself with numbers and sound statistics.
+The main purpose of this project is to provide libraries and tools for those interested in analyzing stocks, and being able to research common investor questions themselves with numbers and sound statistics.

 ## Installation